West African Examinations Council

-The West African Examinations Council (WAEC) is an examination board established by law to determine the examinations required in the public interest in the English-speaking West African countries, to conduct the examinations and to award certificates comparable to those of equivalent examining authorities internationally.
-Established in 1952, the council has contributed to education in Anglophone countries of West Africa (Ghana, Nigeria, Sierra Leone, Liberia, and the Gambia), with the number of examinations they have coordinated, and certificates they have issued.
-They also formed an endowment fund, to contribute to the education in West Africa, through lectures, and aid to those who cannot afford education.
-Since established it continues to be one of the biggest and most globally recognized exams in West Africa.
+The West African Examinations Council (WAEC) is a foremost examination board established by law to determine the examinations required in the public interest in the English-speaking West African countries, to conduct the examinations, and to award certificates comparable to those of equivalent examining authorities internationally.
+Established in 1952, the council conducts exit examinations in 5 English-speaking countries of West Africa (Ghana, Nigeria, Sierra Leone, Liberia, and the Gambia).
+The council has an endowment fund to contribute to education in West Africa through lectures and aid to those who cannot afford education.

-Dr. Adeyegbe, former HNO of WAEC Nigeria (2004) said "the council has developed a team of well-trained and highly motivated staff, and has administered Examinations that are valid and relevant to the educational aspirations of member countries".
+Dr. Adeyegbe, former head of WAEC Nigeria (2004), said, "The council has developed a team of well-trained and highly motivated staff and has administered examinations that are valid and relevant to the educational aspirations of member countries."
 In a year, over three million candidates registered for the exams coordinated by WAEC.
-The council also helps other examination bodies (both local and international) in coordinating Examinations.
+The council also helps other examination bodies (both local and international) in coordinating examinations.

 History

-The University of Cambridge Local Examinations Syndicate, University of London School Examinations Matriculation Council and West African Departments of Education met in 1948, concerning education in West Africa.
+The University of Cambridge Local Examinations Syndicate, the University of London School Examinations Matriculation Council, and West African Departments of Education met in 1948 concerning education in West Africa.

 The meeting was called to discuss the future policy of education in West Africa.
-At the meeting, they appointed Dr. George Barker Jeffery (Director of the University Of London Institute Of Education) to visit some West African countries, so as to see the general education level and requirements in West Africa.
-At the end of Jeffery's three-month visit (December 1949 – March 1950) to Ghana, the Gambia, Sierra Leone, and Nigeria, he tendered a report (since known as Jeffery report) strongly supporting the need for a West African Examination Council, and making detailed recommendations on the composition and duties of the council.
+At the meeting, they appointed Dr. George Barker Jeffery (Director of the University Of London Institute Of Education) to visit some West African countries so as to see the general education level and requirements in West Africa.
+At the end of Jeffery's three-month visit (December 1949–March 1950) to Ghana, the Gambia, Sierra Leone, and Nigeria, he tendered a report (since known as the Jeffery Report) strongly supporting the need for a West African Examination Council and making detailed recommendations on the composition and duties of the council.
 Following this report, the groups met with the governments of these countries, and they agreed on establishing a West African Examination Council, fully adopting Jeffery's recommendations.